 3. The Melting Pot Restaurants

 The Melting Pot Restaurants is a full-service restaurant concept built around fondue, the dipping of food into pots of melted cheese (or chocolate in the case of dessert) that dates back to Swiss peasants of the 1700s.
-Customers can enjoy entrées such as filet mignon, lobster tail, sirloin, and chicken breast, along with salads and desserts.
+Customers can enjoy entrées such as filet mignon, lobster tail, sirloin, and chicken breast fondue-style, along with salads and desserts.
 Fondue-style dining is still a novel concept for a surprising number of people, and definitely has a kind of exotic feel for first-timers.

 The Melting Pot takes an upscale approach to the look and feel of their restaurants with dramatic black and red décor, dim lighting, and a selection of fine wines.
 The standard meal is a 4-course affair that starts with a cheese fondue (into which you dip pieces of bread, apples, and veggies), followed by a salad, a main course entrée, and a dessert fondue (usually chocolate, into which you can dip all sorts of things, such as brownies, angel food cake, strawberries, bananas, marshmallows, etc.).